Jbleezy/BO1-Reimagined/README.md

 * Decreased the delay between switching Pack-a-Punch locations from 100-120 seconds to 15 seconds
 * Zombies now spawn in the Coast zone when in the Walkway zone
 * Zombies no longer take damage from the water when low on health

+#### Flinger
+* Zombies flung now count as actual kills
+* Available whenever the power is on
+* Will not activate if the player is in the air
+* Removed explosion effect from flung zombies

 #### Zipline
 * Always available